 Not a thing.

-And yet there is the presumption to the drive-bys that she's automatically going to get the women's vote because women, of course, stick together and they understand that a woman can better represent a woman than any other man can.
+And yet there is the presumption by the drive-bys that she's automatically going to get the women's vote because women, of course, stick together and they understand that a woman can better represent a woman than any other man can.

-Uh blah, blah, blah.
+Blah, blah, blah.

 It's hard to break old habits.

-For a long time it seemed that Mrs. Bill Clinton had played down her gender.
+For a long time, it seemed that Mrs. Bill Clinton had played down her gender.

-Uh and I think one of the reasons was that we were at war.
+And I think one of the reasons was that we were at war.

-Being a woman might be seen as being too soft for the job, but now suddenly all of a sudden she's playing up her divine attractiveness and her outfits and what she wears, i.e., pantsuits.
+But now, suddenly, all of a sudden, she's playing up her divine attractiveness and her outfits and what she wears, i.e., pant suits.

-like I know Clinton Inc., they don't do anything without focus groups and polls.
+And if you know Clinton Inc., like I know Clinton Inc., they don't do anything without focus groups and polls.

-So what this obviously means is that her polls are indicating that it's a matter of necessity to go out there and be a girl.
+So what this obviously means is that her polls are indicating that it's a matter of necessity to go out there and be a girl because they're having trouble attracting women.

 It doesn't surprise me.

-Whoever said this does not know women and does not understand even the basics.
+But I mean, the idea that women are going to automatically support, whoever said this does not know women and does not understand even the basics.

 So don't misunderstand me here.